pytorch/executorch/docs/source/compiler-memory-planning.md

 ExecuTorch provides two options for memory planning algorithms out of the box, but users can define their own if the provided options are inappropriate or insufficient for their use case.

-* The naive algorithm simply concatenates all the tensors together in a linear memory without considering any memory re-use.
+* The naive algorithm simply concatenates all the tensors together in a linear memory block without considering memory re-use.
 It serves as an upper bound for total memory consumption and serves as a baseline.

-* The Greedy algorithm tries to re-use the already allocated memory and choose based on the best-fit criteria.
+* The Greedy algorithm tries to re-use the already allocated memory based on the best-fit criteria.
 Specifically:
 When there isn’t an allocated memory whose lifetime doesn’t overlap with the current tensor that we try to do memory planning for, we allocate a new memory buffer with the same size and lifetime as the current tensor.
 When there is one or more allocated memory buffer, whose lifetime overlaps with the current tensor, we pick the buffer that has the closest size with current tensor so as to reduce memory fragmentation.
 Finally, we allocate these memory buffers linearly in memory.